LorenzLeuenberger/Availability-Quality_SwissPedGrowth/README.md

-# Availability and Quality - SwissPedGrowth
+# Availability and Quality in SwissPedGrowth
 This GitHub repository shares the analysis code used for the manuscript "Availability and Quality of Anthropometric Data in Swiss Children’s Hospitals: The SwissPedGrowth Project".

 # Analysis scripts